CDAT/vcdat/frontend/test/ESLint/README.md

 Each sub-directory can contain its own .eslintrc.json file, if we want to leverage the [configuration cascading][3] feature of ESLint.
 This lets us universally apply the 'root' configuration, while allowing for directory-specific configurations that can override 'root', when necessary.
 I will touch briefly on basic configuration options below.
-If you want to learn more, you can check out ESLint's [guide][4].
+If you want to learn more, you can check out [ESLint's configuration guide][4].

 ### Adding rules